Do I Need to Exercise on GLP3 Programs?

 GLP-1 receptor agonists reduce appetite at the neurological level.
 You eat less because your brain’s satiety signals are amplified.
 This creates a consistent caloric deficit — the fundamental requirement for weight loss — without requiring you to burn extra calories through exercise.

-Clinical trials for semaglutide, tirzepatide, and retatrutide all produced significant weight loss without mandatory exercise protocols.
+Clinical trials for semaglutide and tirzepatide (both FDA-approved) and for retatrutide (investigational, not FDA-approved) all reported significant weight loss without mandatory exercise protocols.
 Participants received standard lifestyle counseling but were not required to follow specific workout programs.
-The results speak for themselves: 15-24% body weight loss from medication and moderate dietary guidance alone.
+Across those trials, reported reductions ranged roughly 15-24% of body weight from medication and moderate dietary guidance alone — trial figures, not results offered here.

 So yes, you can lose weight on GLP-1 medications without a gym membership.